 As you drive up Cave Creek Road and pass through the arid desert landscape, you’ll eventually find yourself in a town full of colorful vintage shops and cafes.
 You’ll also eventually become surrounded by dive bars, each one boasting the best food and strongest drinks.
 It’s very important that you drive past them and turn right into Harold’s Cave Creek Corral.
 You can’t miss it; it has the biggest sign out front and looks the most authentic.
 The drive out to Harold’s Corral is a clue to the atmosphere you’ll find at the cowboy bar and restaurant.
 Harrold's usually houses a relaxed but colorful crowd who seem to know each other and yet accept everyone as family — especially if you’re a Steelers fan.
 You can get traditional cowboy dishes (meaning countless types of steaks and other various red meats).
 There's also an in-house popcorn machine.
 After dark, Harold’s turns into a haven for those looking to two-step their troubles away.

-Culinary Dropout provides guests with a backyard party feel.
+The massive outdoor area at Culinary Dropout provides guests with a backyard party feel.
 There are all kinds of yard games such as corn hole, giant Jenga, and ping pong, plus drink deals that’ll make you feel like you're drinking at home.
 During the day, you can find charcuterie boards and loaded sandwiches, while the dinner menu incorporates hearty classics like 36-hour pork ribs and rainbow trout.
-Over the weekend, you can start your day with dishes like bread pudding French toast and a little hair of the dog.
-There’s live music on weekends.
-Culinary Dropout's kitchen staff cooks up comfortable tailgating favorites.
-Cocktail and drink prices are reasonable.
+Over the weekend, you can start your day with dishes like bread pudding French toast, and a little hair of the dog.
+There’s (usually) live music on weekends to boot.
+For food, Culinary Dropout's kitchen staff cooks up comfortable tailgating favorites.